 The Headteacher must ensure that any residential centres have undertaken all relevant employee checks prior to any visits commencing.
-Please refer to the Educational Visits Policy for further information which can be found upon request from the main school office jbmail@hwbcymru.net
+Please refer to the Educational Visits Policy for further information which can be found can be found on the school website.

-12.2 Supply
+13.2 Supply